Teacher in Charge: Miss C. Penfold

-This course is a practical heavy course with theory work that goes alongside what the students are making.
-The theory work is identifying tools and equipment used in the making of furniture items.
+This course will continue to be a practical, heavy course with theory work that goes alongside what the students are making.

 Students will learns skills in: